Stanley Coren: Books

 Coren's first book outside of professional psychology circles was 1993's The Left-Hander Syndrome: the causes and consequences of left-handedness, which presented data on the significant challenges faced by left-handed people in society.
 His research was discussed widely, and has been printed and discussed in a number of professional journals such as Psychiatric Times.
 His next book was Sleep Thieves, the result of his studies into sleep and the lack of it.
 The book examined how the reduction of sleeping time in modern society has created problems of sleep deprivation for many people.

 The 1994 publication of The Intelligence of Dogs brought Coren to the wider public eye.
 A combination of Coren's background in psychology and his love of dogs, the book became an international hit, and has gone through 16 printings to this point.

 Since then, Coren has gone on to pen a number of other books on dog intelligence, dog learning and thinking ability, the human canine bond and its implications for people in modern society that have continued to make him a favorite among dog lovers.

-Coren's books about dogs have garnered him a number of awards and The Intelligence of Dogs has been translated into 26 different languages.
+The Intelligence of Dogs has been translated into 26 different languages.

 A list of his books (listing the most recent editions of each) includes: